wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 cause data corruption.
 The latter is also necessary to avoid different processes after `fork()` to keep sharing connections.

+Interestingly, the `class Redis` constructor can also be instructed to use Unix domain socket, which is an IPC mechanism provided by the OS kernel, when argument `unix_socket_path` is set to anything but `None`.
+Besides, argument `single_connection_client`, if set not `None`, will cause the `class Redis` object to only open a single connection and save it to field `connection`.
+In this case, the object is single-thread only and the connection pool is not initialized.

 ## Build, Compilation, and Usage

 ### Disabling Persistence